-13. On 22 January 2002, the Parliamentary Assembly adopted resolution 1268(2002) about implementation of decisions of the European Court of

-Human Rights.
-It also adopted Recommendation 1546 (2002) on Implementation of decisions of the European Court of Human Rights, whereby it reiterated its requests to the Committee of Ministers.
-The latter replied to this recommendation on 6 February 2002 , referring back to its reply of 9 January.
+13. On 22 January 2002, the Parliamentary Assembly adopted resolution 1268(2002) about implementation of decisions of the European Court of Human Rights.
+It also adopted Recommendation 1546 (2002) on "Implementation of decisions of the European Court of Human Rights", whereby it reiterated its requests to the Committee of Ministers.
+The latter replied to this recommendation on 6 February 2002^5 , referring back to its reply of 9 January.

-- 14. In the meantime, on 7 February 2001 the Committee of Ministers set up an Evaluation Group composed of the President of the Court, Mr Wildhaber, of the Deputy Secretary General, Mr Hans-Christian Krüger and of Ambassador Justin Harman, to make proposals on the means of guaranteeing the continued effectiveness of the Court.
-In its report of 27 September 2001. the Evaluation Group addressed inter alia the question of the execution of the Courts judgments in relation to repetitive applications, i.e. those applications which would never have seen the light of day if general measures to prevent further violations had been taken or been taken more promptly by the State concerned.
-The Evaluation Group considered that the idea that the Committee of Ministers might be empowered to ask the Court for interpretation of a judgment in cases where problems arise as to its execution could result in a blurring of the respective responsibilities of the Court and the Committee of Ministers as assigned by the Convention and draw the Court into an arena outside its purview.
-As to the idea of imposing astreintes, it wondered how such penalties could be calculated, given in particular that the implementation of general measures offen requires a lengthy legislative process that may be interrupted by extraneous events such as elections, changes of government and lack of parliamentary time.
-As to the proposal that the Court should give in its judgments a more precise indication of the measures to be taken by the respondent State, it ran, in the Courts opinion, counter to the notion, often expressed in the Courts case-law, that the State is better placed to assess, and should therefore enjoy freedom in choosing, those measures, provided that they are fully in line with the Courts conclusions and always under supervision of the Committee of Ministers.
-The Evaluation Group noted, however, a more recent practice of the Court, consisting of indicating (in the context of Article 41 of the Convention) measures that would constitute restit - 15.
-On 8 November 2001, the Committee of Ministers issued a declaration On the protection of Human Rights in Europe Guaranteeing the long-term effectiveness of the European Court of Human Rights, whereby it instructed the Ministers Deputies to pursue urgent consideration of all the recommendations contained in the Report of the Evaluation Group concerning, in particular, the use of every means at their disposal to ensure the expeditious and effective execution of judgments of the Court, including those involving issues generating repetitive applications.
-At its 111th Session, on 7 November 2002, the Committee of Ministers issued a declaration on The Court of Human Rights for Europe, in which it instructed the Ministers Deputies, inter alia, to assign revised terms of reference to the CDDH, to be completed no later than 17 April 2003, on the basis of the priorities identified in its interim report, in the field, amongst others, of improving and accelerating execution of judgments of the Court.
+14. In the meantime, on 7 February 2001 the Committee of Ministers had set up an Evaluation Group composed of the President of the Court, Mr Wildhaber, of the Deputy Secretary General, Mr Hans-Christian Krüger and of Ambassador Justin Harman, to make proposals on the means of guaranteeing the continued effectiveness of the Court.
+In its report of 27 September 20016, the Evaluation Group addressed inter alia the question of the execution of the Court's judgments in relation to "repetitive" applications, i.e. those applications which "would never have seen the light of day if general measures to prevent further violations had been taken or been taken more promptly by the State concerned".
+The Evaluation Group considered that the idea that the Committee of Ministers might be empowered to ask the Court for interpretation of a judgment in cases where problems arise as to its execution "could result in a blurring of the respective responsibilities of the Court and the Committee of Ministers as assigned by the Convention and draw the Court into an arena outside its purview".
+As to the idea of imposing astreintes, it wondered how such penalties could be calculated, given in particular that the implementation of general measures often requires a "lengthy legislative process that may be interrupted by extraneous events such as elections, changes of government and lack of parliamentary time".
+As to the proposal that the Court should give in its judgments a more precise indication of the measures to be taken by the respondent State, it ran, in the Court's opinion, counter to the notion, often expressed in the Court's case-law, that the State is better placed to assess, and should therefore enjoy freedom in choosing, those measures, provided that they are fully in line with the Court's conclusions and always under supervision of the Committee of Ministers.
+The Evaluation Group noted, however, a more recent practice of the Court, consisting of indicating (in the context of Article 41 of the Convention) measures that would constitute restitutio in integrum; it considered that further development of this practice in appropriate cases would be beneficial in the context of the execution of judgments.